Skip to content ↓

 • History.
 We have developed a particularly broad history curriculum with the aim that children learn about the history of cultures all over the world.
 It is for this reason that, in addition to a number of studies of British history, children learn about Ancient Islamic Civilisation and the Ancient Maya.
 You can read more about our history curriculum here.

 • RE.
-As religion has played such a central role in cultures around the round, our RE curriculum contributes significantly to children's cultural development.
+As religion has played such a central role in cultures around the world, our RE curriculum contributes significantly to children's cultural development.
 Children learn about a wide range of religions, including the festivals and practices of its followers in addition to their fundamental beliefs.
 You can read more about our RE curriculum here.

 • PE.
 As part of our PE provision, children are offered opportunities to take part in a range of inter- and intra-school sporting competitions.